hrahmadi71/hrahmadi71/README.md

 You can send me a message or connect with me on [LinkedIn](https://www.linkedin.com/in/hrahmadi71).
 I'm always excited to meet like-minded developers and AI enthusiasts!

-If you're not a social media person, feel free to reach out via [GitHub Issues](https://github.com/hrahmad71/hrahmadi71/issues).
+If you're not a social media person, feel free to reach out via [creating a new GitHub Issue on my profile repo](https://github.com/hrahmadi71/hrahmadi71/issues/new).
 I'm always open to discussions, collaborations, and knowledge sharing.